wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

 ## TravisCI

+Travis CI is a hosted service for Continuous Integration work.
+It’s free for public GitHub repositories and getting a Travis CI account is just a matter of visiting <a target="_blank" href="https://travis-ci.org">https://travis-ci.org</a> and logging in with your GitHub credentials.

 To setup Travis CI to continuously automate tests:

 1. In a browser go to <a target="_blank" href="https://travis-ci.org/">https://travis-ci.org</a> and sign in if you haven't already.